Alekhya193/DSA-SPPU-assignment-/README.md

 # DSA-SPPU-assignment-
-Here are the all assignments of first year IT of DSA SPPU 2019 pattern
+Here are the all assignments of second year IT of DSA SPPU 2019 pattern